Continued from Part 2…

 Day 9 – Hounds of Love by Kate Bush (EMI Records, 1985)

-I think I first became aware of Kate Bush, when I first her duet of “Don’t Give Up,” with Peter Gabriel, on his 1986 album, So; and was unable to get that rich and emotive dramatic soprano voice out of my head.
+I think I first became aware of Kate Bush, when I first heard her duet of “Don’t Give Up,” with Peter Gabriel, on his 1986 album, So; and was unable to get that rich and emotive dramatic soprano voice out of my head.
 I then found the Hounds of Love album, and became enamored of the way she interwove storytelling, mythologies, Brit Lit, and vivid poetic imagery, into her lyrics; while suffusing her music’s progressive rock and synthpop sensibilities with multi-layered orchestrations, and classical theatricality.
 And that was that.
 Later, in college, I was listening to big-beat/electronica outfit Utah Saints, and realized that the sample in their breakout hit, “Something Good” (1992) was created around a sample of Bush singing the chorus of “Cloudbursting.”
-Then, some thirteen years, I learn that Coldplay had based the drum-beat in “Speed of Sound” (2005), on that of “Running Up That Hill.”
+Then, some thirteen years later, I learned that Coldplay had based the drum-beat in “Speed of Sound” (2005), on that of “Running Up That Hill.”
 Talk about ongoing influence and reach!

 Favorite Songs: “Running Up That Hill (A Deal with God)” / “Cloudbursting” / “Hounds of Love”